Quick Tips File

 NAME = VALUE

-generated by your cron jobs will be sent to the address specified by
+output generated by your cron jobs will be sent to the address

-MAILTO (if it is not specified it will be sent to the owner of the
+specified by MAILTO (if it is not specified it will be sent to the

 The format of the cron table entry includes five (5) time fields